angela1C/Programming-and-Scripting-Project/README.md

 Linear disciminant analysis is a popular classification technique for classification where there are multiple classes.

 [Linear Disciminant Analysis](https://en.wikipedia.org/wiki/Linear_discriminant_analysis)
 >Linear discriminant analysis (LDA), normal discriminant analysis (NDA), or discriminant function analysis is a generalization of Fisher's linear discriminant, a method used in statistics, pattern recognition and machine learning to find a linear combination of features that characterizes or separates two or more classes of objects or events.
 The resulting combination may be used as a linear classifier, or, more commonly, for dimensionality reduction before later classification.

 >Based on Fisher's linear discriminant model, this data set became a typical test case for many statistical classification techniques in machine learning such as support vector machines.
 [Use of the Iris Data Set](https://en.wikipedia.org/wiki/Iris_flower_data_set).

+The Fisher Iris data set is still widely used in learning classification methods.

 ## How to run the python code